 The Stairs Tower (Turnul Scarilor)

 This tower get its name from the stairway it sits at the top of providing another means of getting between the Upper and Lower towns.
-From the top of the stairs, you have a splendid view across the traditional rooftops of the Lower town.
+From the top of the stairs, you have a splendid view across the traditional rooftops of Sibiu’s Lower Town.

 Have you had the chance to visit the medieval city of Sibiu?
+Where would you start when visiting Sibiu?
 Share your thoughts and experiences in the comments below.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.